Katharine Raht: The Aldrich Family

 In 1938, what began as a small, non-speaking role in the Broadway production of Thornton Wilder's Our Town, upgraded eventually to understudy—and, later still, replacement— for Evelyn Varden, as Mrs. Julia Gibbs, led in turn to a successful audition for what, over nearly a decade and a half, became Raht's signature role as Aldrich Family matriarch Alice Aldrich.
 (Mrs. Aldrich is the wife of Sam, mother of Henry and Mary, and, most notably, the family member whose "stentorian" summons—"Hen-ry-y-y-y?!
 Hen-ry Aldrich!"—opens each episode, eliciting the equally iconic response, "Coming, Mother," from the show's young protagonist.)
 During World War II, Raht served for two years as senior hostess at the Stage Door Canteen, where visiting GIs were especially appreciative of the running gag regarding her "three sons named Henry"—those being Ezra Stone, Norman Tokar, and Dick Jones, each of the three "Henry Aldriches" who had performed alongside Raht before himself joining the armed services.
 In total, Raht numbered among her Aldrich offspring at least five Henrys—the aforementioned plus Raymond Ives and Bobby Ellis—as well as six Marys, including Jone Allison, Charita Bauer, Betty Field, Ann Lincoln, Mary Mason, and Patricia Peardon.

-One striking irony regarding the show is the fact that neither Raht nor her customary Aldrich spouse House Jameson—these being by far the most frequently and famously featured of Aldrich Family parents (and the ones who, as a result, received myriad parenting-related correspondence)—had ever, in real life, been a parent; indeed, Raht never married.
+One irony regarding the show is that neither Raht nor her Aldrich spouse House Jameson—these being the most frequently featured of Aldrich Family parents (and the ones who, as a result, received parenting-related correspondence)—had, in real life, been a parent; indeed, Raht had never married.